Learn how to make a handmade capsule wardrobe with a free printable for planning. Handmade clothing can be so versatile!

 First, to have a versatile wardrobe you need to look at what you have.

-- What can be altered to fit you better?
+- What can be altered to fit you better so that you’ll love it?

-- What do you have that you love, but doesn’t have anything to coordinate with?
+- What do you have that you love, but it doesn’t have anything to coordinate with?

 2. Do you know your style?

 What’s the point in making clothes if it doesn’t feel like you?
 Your style should feel like you no matter what trends are happening.
-I feel my best and I can accomplish the most, when I feel like my clothes represent me.
+I feel my best and I can accomplish the most, when I feel like my clothes represent me and my identity.

 If you are struggling to find your style I completely recommend the Colette Wardrobe Architect series.
 It’s a free resource that helps you figure out your style, your colors, your silhouettes, your accessories, etc.